wadimw/dell-7577-hackintosh/worklog.md

 I applied VoodooI2C hotpatch from Nihhaar and removed patched DSDT.
 It works too so I'll keep it this way.
 Except from headphones one more thnig to do could be fixing sensors (temperature).

+It turns out that sadly hotplugging Thunderbolt>HDMI adapter causes system to panic, and after reboot adapter does not work anyway.
+It did in previous config (even hotplugging) so I need to investigate.